dominikh/go-tools/README.md

 decide to use these libraries, please vendor them and expect regular backwards-incompatible changes.

+## System requirements

+We support the last two versions of Go.

 ## Documentation

-You can find more documentation on [staticcheck.io](https://staticcheck.io).
+You can find extensive documentation on [staticcheck.io](https://staticcheck.io).

 ## Sponsors